Last modified on August 18, 2022

 sdm audit... command directly into

-While most Linux systems have locations to place scripts that run daily/weekly/etc., the script above is configured by default to run every five minutes.
+Although most Linux systems have locations to place scripts that run daily, weekly, and so on, the script is configured by default to run every five minutes.
 As such, our best bet is to place it directly into the crontab file for a user or for the system.

 Add this line to the crontab of your choice, modifying the interval to match what you set in the script: